New Hire Reporting for Private Sector Employers

 The New Hire Reporting Program

-What is the New Hire Reporting Program?
+- New Hire Reporting Program

 New hire reporting is the process by which employers, report information on newly hired employees to a designated state agency shortly after the date of hire.
 New hire reports are matched against child support records at the state and national levels to locate parents who owe child support.
 This is especially helpful for interstate cases (in which one parent lives in a different state from his or her child), which are often the most difficult cases for states to resolve.